About Our Community

 In our memory care unit, we serve residents from platters of food.
 We always offer choices – and if they are unable to let us know their preferences, we know their likes and dislikes – or whether they can’t have certain foods for religious reasons – from having a close relationship with their families members.
 We will even puree food if necessary to ensure residents get proper nutrition.
 From sandwiches to yogurt to fresh fruit and cookies, snacks are also always available to all residents.
 Residents often keep snacks in their refrigerators in own apartments.

-Learn more about our other Retirement, Assisted Living, Alzheimer’s and Memory Care communities in California that are part of the Emeritus Senior Living family and read about all of out senior care services.
+Learn more about our other Retirement, Assisted Living, Alzheimer’s and Memory Care communities in California that are part of the Brookdale family and read about all of out senior care services.